 Professors teaching in all degree programs may require class attendance, and students must submit a written request to be excused whenever attendance is required.
 It is in every case the prerogative of the professor to approve or to deny such requests.
 Students should consult the course syllabus for each class for details.
-The Extended Campus Program does not allow absence from any on-campus class meeting.
-Students with concerns or questions related to class attendance or scheduling should first contact their professor, and then, if needed, the director of the ECP.
+Students with concerns or questions related to class attendance or scheduling should contact their professor.